Otisville in Genesee County, Michigan — The American Midwest (Great Lakes)

 The museum building to your right was NEVER a school.
 It was moved to this spot.
 However in the late 1800's a very similar looking building sat in the same footprint.
 It housed the fire hall with a small jail in the back with a meeting room upstairs.
 No pictures available.

 Erected by The Otisville Area Historical Association, Inc.

 Location.
-43° 9.992′ N, 83° 31.401′ W. Marker is in Otisville, Michigan, in Genesee County.
+43° 9.991′ N, 83° 31.4′ W. Marker is in Otisville, Michigan, in Genesee County.
 Marker is on East Main Street east of Park Street, on the right when traveling east.
 Touch for map.
-Marker is located beside the sidewalk, directly in front of the Otisville Historical Museum.
-Marker is at or near this postal address: 122 East Main Street, Otisville MI 48463, United States of America.
+Marker is located beside the

 Credits.
-This page was last revised on July 31, 2018.
+This page was last revised on December 8, 2018.
 This page originally submitted on July 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 39 times since then.
-Photos: 1. submitted on July 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-2, 3, 4. submitted on July 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-5. submitted on July 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 49 times since then and 2 times this year.
+Last updated on December 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+Photos: 1, 2. submitted on July 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+3, 4, 5, 6. submitted on July 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.